-Retirement is often the first major transition faced by the elderly.
+Retirement is often the first major transition faced by older adults.
 Its effects on physical and mental health differ from person to person, depending on attitude toward and reason for retiring.
 About one third of retirees have difficulty adjusting to certain aspects of retirement, such as reduced income and altered social role and entitlements.
 Some people choose to retire, having looked forward to quitting work; others are forced to retire (eg, because of health problems or job loss).
 Appropriate preparation for retirement and counseling for retirees and families who experience difficulties may help.

 The less control people perceive they have over the move and the less predictable the new environment seems, the greater the stress of relocation.
 People should become acquainted with the new setting well in advance.
 For the cognitively impaired, a move away from familiar surroundings may exacerbate functional dependence and disruptive behavior.
 Because of financial, social, and other complications, some older adults feel they must remain in problematic homes or neighborhoods despite their desire to relocate.
 Social workers can help such people assess their options for relocation or home modification.

-Bereavement affects many aspects of an elderly person's life.
+Bereavement affects many aspects of an older person’s life.
 For example, social interaction and companionship decrease, and social status may change.
 The death of a spouse affects men and women differently.
-In the 2 yr after death of a wife, the mortality rate in men tends to increase, especially if the wife's death was unexpected.
+In the 2 years after death of a wife, the mortality rate in men tends to increase, especially if the wife’s death was unexpected.
 For women who lose a husband, data are less clear but generally do not indicate an increased mortality rate.